Countryside Wedding Photos with Hannah and Mark

 Back at the farmhouse the bridesmaids were whizzing about with a buzz of anticipation, having hair styled and running errands.

-Model Makeovers Were on hand to ensure that they were all looking their best.
+Jess from Model Makeovers (one of our recommended wedding suppliers) was on hand to ensure that they were all looking their best.
 The bridesmaid’s dresses matched the gents’ trousers in navy blue.
 The flowers arrived from C J Flowers looking amazing with bright colours mixed in with greenery.

 Before she knew it Hannah was helped into her dress by all of her bridesmaids and her mother whilst outside a family friend brought his stunning classical car out of the field for the trip to church.